Yungaba Immigration Centre: Description

-Internally the central core retains its original configuration with rooms being used as personal offices and meeting rooms associated with Public Works.
+Internally, the central core retains its original configuration, with rooms being used as personnel offices and meeting rooms associated with Public Works.
 In both the north and south wings of the building the once open plan interior spaces have been adapted to accommodate offices and function areas associated with a catering company and a collection of community groups.
-At ground level these spaces have been divided into cellular rooms serviced by a central hall while the upper level remains substantially open with office partitioning being concentrated toward the core of the building.
+At ground level, these spaces have been divided into cellular rooms serviced by a central hall, while the upper level remains substantially open with office partitioning being concentrated toward the core of the building.
 The timber framed partitioning to these areas is clad with both hardboard and timber tongue-and-groove linings.
-These adaptive works are generally reversible and much of the original fabric of the building remains intact.
+These adaptive works are generally reversible, and much of the original fabric of the building remains intact.

 The garden structure to the building appears to post date WWII.
-On the riverside of Yungaba a ring road sweeps past the entry to the building and out toward the river edge returning to the point of entry at the northern end of the building.
-A collection of mature and more recent plantings line the ring road with the central area being predominately grass.
-A more recent function room constructed of brick with a flat metal deck roof is located in the south east corner of the site, fronting the river.
+On the riverside of Yungaba a ring road sweeps past the entry to the building and out toward the river edge, returning to the point of entry at the northern end of the building.
+A collection of mature and more recent plantings line the ring road, with the central area being predominately grass.
+A more recent function room constructed of brick with a flat metal deck roof is located in the south-east corner of the site, fronting the river.

-A bitumen car park set amongst a collection of ancillary buildings covers much of the area to the rear of the building.
-These structures are single storey and constructed of both brickwork and timber with simple gable and hip roof forms.
+A bitumen car park set among a collection of ancillary buildings covers much of the area to the rear of the building.
+These structures are single storey and constructed of both brickwork and timber, with simple gable and hip roof forms.
 The roofs are clad with corrugated metal sheeting and some include timber louvred ridge ventilators.

 A more recent accommodation facility is located across the access road to the north of Yungaba.
 This building is two storeys and constructed of brick with concrete floors and a flat metal deck roof.
-Essentially the building is visually detached from Yungaba due to its lower level siting and line of mature trees which create a barrier between to the two parts of the site.
+Essentially, the building is visually detached from Yungaba due to its lower level siting and line of mature trees which create a barrier between the two parts of the site.